 The Real Seattle Music Story

-Obviously, the biggest pop culture story in Seattle in recent decades was the emergence of the Seattle music scene on the world stage.
+Obviously, one of the biggest pop culture stories in Seattle was the emergence of the Seattle music scene on the world stage.

-But most of the existing documentation of this phenomenon, from Time magazine to MTV, sucked.
+But most of the existing documentation of this phenomenon, from Time magazine to MTV to latter-day “Cobainsploitation” books, sucked.

 Despite what clueless media said, there never was one single “Seattle Sound.”
 But there was an overall Seattle attitude.
 The best of our bands weren’t trying to break into the corporate rock pantheon but to demolish it.

 Like the Web, the Seattle Scene was all about decentralizing culture, about putting the means of production and distribution into more hands, about honest heartfelt expression.
 You don’t have to be from NY, LA or SF to make music or art.
 “You’re the superstar,” as Krist Novoselic says.

 This is the tale I relate in LOSER: The Real Seattle Music Story.